What is a Special Administration for a Limited Company

 It is crucial for company directors to understand their legal obligations during special administration and to cooperate fully with the special administrator.

-By doing so, they can minimize the potential negative impacts on the company and its stakeholders, and work towards the successful resolution of the company’s financial difficulties.
+By doing so, they can minimise the potential negative impacts on the company and its stakeholders, and work towards the successful resolution of the company’s financial difficulties.

 Client Money Protection